brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 We need 3 connections to make inference work with FlinkSQL.
 We need an embedding connection, a vector database connection and finally a connection to the LLM.
 The connections are created in the Confluent CLI.
 You should issue these commands from the Confluent CLI.
 If you do not have the Confluent CLI, you can find the installation instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).
 Instructions for connecting to your environment through the Confluent CLI are available [here](https://docs.confluent.io/confluent-cli/current/connect.html).

 ### Vector Embedding Connection
+This is the same procedure used in the first github [https://github.com/brittonlaroche/Confluent-Kafka-Vector-Encoding](https://github.com/brittonlaroche/Confluent-Kafka-Vector-Encoding)

 ```
 confluent flink connection create openai-vector-connection \
 --cloud aws \